 Essentially, you gather information on viewers using a variety of techniques, including cookies, social network activity, website tracking, and customer databases.
 Then, based on their demographics, interests, habits, and other traits, viewers are segmented into groups using the data that has been gathered.

 Custom videos are distributed to viewers via a variety of channels (email, social media and similar).

 When a viewer receives a customized video, the content is dynamically rendered according to the viewer's data profile, resulting in a version of the video that is particularly catered to them.
 This could entail altering the video content, messaging, or calls to action in accordance with the preferences and actions of the viewer.

 In a nutshell, you produce multiple versions of the same video with unique content using a dedicated tool for creating customized videos.

 What are the best tools I can use for personalized video marketing?

-The best personalized video marketing solutions allow you to pull the data from any type of source, be it your database, a 3rd party API, or even simply spreadsheets.
-The data can be collected via your site analytics, surveys, or submitted website forms.
+The best personalized video marketing solutions allow you to pull the data from any type of source, be it your CRM, a 3rd party API, or even simply spreadsheets.
+The data is usually sent to the tool via an API.
 It can include anything from a person’s name (both written and spoken by the voiceover), company, and job title to their photos, favorite color palettes, and more.
 Your imagination really IS the limit when it comes to personalized video experiences.

-How do I evaluate which tool would work the best for my personalized video marketing campaign?
+How do I evaluate which tool would work best for personalized video marketing?